Michael DuHaime

-Mike Andrew DuHaime (born May 1974), a Republican strategist and public affairs executive, is a managing director at Mercury Public Affairs, LLC, a national public affairs firm.
-He was the chief strategist for the successful campaign of former U.S. Attorney Chris Christie for Governor of New Jersey in 2009.
-Christie unseated the incumbent, Democrat Jon Corzine, by nearly 87,000 votes (48.5% of the popular vote).
+Mike Andrew DuHaime (born May 1974), is a political campaign strategist, public affairs executive, and businessman.
+A member of the Republican Party, DuHaime served as the Political Director of the Republican National Committee between 2005 and 2007 and was the chief strategist for the Chris Christie's successful campaign for governor of New Jersey, defeating Democratic incumbent Jon Corzine.
+DuHaime is also a managing director at Mercury Public Affairs, LLC, a national public affairs firm.
 He served as one of ten members of Gov. Christie's transition team and was the chairman of the authorities subcommittee.